 In order to purchase or acquire an item at all, it must first be available, and the character must have access to it.
 Some items are restricted by legality, either requiring special permits or licensing or being restricted to only active-duty security or military personnel.
-Other items a or licensing or being restricted to only active-duty security or military personnel.
 Other items are restricted by rarity; while you can buy a new hand terminal at almost any station in the system, finding a custom-made item with all of the qualities you want may require you to shop in the right places.